-Financial instruments measured at amortized cost consist of cash, deposits, accounts receivable, and accounts payable and accrued liabilities wherein the carrying value approximates fair value due to its short-term nature.
+Financial instruments measured at amortized cost consist of cash, deposits, accounts receivable, accounts receivable related party, and accounts payable and accrued liabilities wherein the carrying value approximates fair value due to its short-term nature.
 Other financial instruments measured at amortized cost include notes payable and convertible notes payable wherein the carrying value at the effective interest rate approximates fair value.
 The interest rate for notes payable and the interest rate used to discount the host debt contract for convertible notes payable approximate a market rate for similar instruments offered to the Company.

 Cash, accounts receivable, accounts receivable-related party, and accounts payable and accrued liabilities are measured at Level 1 inputs.
 Investments and advances are initially measured using Level 1 inputs for cash advances and promissory notes.
 When the Company purchases additional equity interests and for certain liabilities, the fair value measurements require Level 3 inputs.
-Derivative liabilities use Level 3 inputs and are measured at fair value at each reporting period based on a Monte Carlo Simulation option-pricing model.
+The Series A Preferred Liability, Derivative Liabilities use Level 3 inputs.
+Series A Preferred Liability uses a Hybrid Option pricing model.
+Derivative Liabilities are measured at fair value at each reporting period based on a Monte Carlo Simulation option-pricing model.
+Refer to Notes 16 and 25 of the 2019 Financial Statements for a summary of key assumptions.